pavelosipov/swiftgen-plugin/README.md

 # SwiftGen Plugin
 Plugin integrates SwiftGen with multitarget packages.
-Unlinke [official example](https://github.com/apple/swift-evolution/blob/main/proposals/0303-swiftpm-extensible-build-tools.md#example-1-swiftgen) it assumes each target has its own resources and swiftgen config.
+Unlike [official example](https://github.com/apple/swift-evolution/blob/main/proposals/0303-swiftpm-extensible-build-tools.md#example-1-swiftgen), it assumes each target has its own resources and swiftgen config.

+> **_NOTE:_**  There is a companion repository [swiftgen-plugin-demo](https://github.com/pavelosipov/swiftgen-plugin-demo) where you can look at the usage details.

 ## Usage
 Here is an example of the package which contains separate targets for the app features.